John of Salisbury: Medical views

 John of Salisbury was fairly vocal about his criticisms of the medical system during his time, writing about it in both the Policraticus and the Metalogicon.
-He expressed his belief that medical science should have more balance between theory and practice—and his concern the medical system had become corrupt.
-John of Salisbury believed medical science was important, however, he criticized the physicians practicing medicine for being seemingly more focused on personal gain than helping patients.
+He expressed his belief that medical science should have more balance between theory and practice; and his concern that the medical system had become corrupt.
+John of Salisbury believed medical science was important; however, he criticized the physicians practicing medicine for being seemingly more focused on personal gain than helping patients.
 Physicians who relied too much on inquiry began speculating about how the soul relates to health, which John believed impractical because it could not be tested and trespassed on religious belief.
 John believed, as a result, that theoretical physicians often ignored natural, tangible causes of illness in the body.
 On the other hand, he stated practical physicians chose to ignore their potential faults and chance for inquiry; making the claim that there is nothing they could have done better or differently if their patient succumbed to their illness.
-John argued instead there should be an equal balance between seeking out new truths and practicing/pursuing those new truths.
+John argued instead that there should be an equal balance between seeking out new truths and practicing or pursuing those new truths.
 Due to the progressing division between the two types of physicians, John of Salisbury also argued they had begun diversifying the medical language used to a point where it was becoming more confusing than beneficial to clients.
 John posed the argument that physicians should focus more on a balance of both inquiry and practice while using a set of steps for treatment he coined as the "regularum compendium": find the source of the illness, focus on healing the illness, and then perform aftercare to restore the health of the patient and prevent future illnesses from surfacing in the first place.